Last updated on March 23, 2026

 Luckily, there are some lands that always seem to pop up in Commander, and for good reason.
 These lands are either just good in general, or particularly good in the format.
 For example, the Bond lands like Training Center are infinitely better in a multiplayer format since they’re otherwise just tap lands.

-What Are Good Lands in Commander?
+What Makes a Land Good in Commander?

 Inventors' Fair (Kaladesh) - Illustration by Jonas De Ro